Average Reading Speed

 Adult Average Reading Speed

-It has been thought that the average adult reads at a rate of 300 words per minute.
-However, Marc Brysbaert from Ghent University in Belgium analyzed 190 studies on reading rate.
+Previously, it had been thought that the average adult reads at a rate of 300 words per minute.
+However, Marc Brysbaert from Ghent University in Belgium analyzed 190 studies on reading rates.
 He found that the average adult reading rate has been overestimated.

-Silent reading adults average 238 words per minute and adults that read aloud average 183 words per minute.
+Silent-reading adults average 238 words per minute.
+Adults who read aloud average 183 words per minute.

-With more and more new research on neuroplasticity, we know that even adult’s brains can change their brain structure, make new neuropathways and improve their learning skills.
+With more and more new research on neuroplasticity, we know that even adults’ brains can change their brain structure, make new neuropathways, and improve their learning skills.
 This is done most effectively through consistent practice in short intervals over days.
-It might be hard to teach an old dog a new trick, but it is possible to improve your average reading speed, even as an adult.
+It might be hard to teach an old dog a new trick, but improving your average reading speed is possible, even as an adult.

 How do you improve your average reading speed (without sacrificing comprehension)?

 The most effective way to improve your average reading speed is to do reading fluency training.
 Fluency training speeds up your ability to both decode and retrieve information from memory, RAN (Rapid Automatized Naming).

 A second piece of improving fluency is to strengthen your eye movements (eye training).
 In order to read with skill, your eyes need to move smoothly across the page from left to right (visual tracking).